June 30 – July 25

 FAQ

-The Easy German Book Club is an online program where we explore two books tailored to your language level.
+• The Easy German Book Club is an online program where we explore a book tailored to your language level.
 Our goal is to improve your German through reading, discussions, and writing tasks.
 It’s also a chance to connect with fellow learners and enjoy literature together.

-After becoming a member (or if you're already a member), be sure to register for the Book Club to receive all information from us via email.
+After becoming a member (or if you're already a member), also be sure to register for the book club to receive the book and additional information from us via email.

-For beginners, we’re reading Der silberne Kugelschreiber by Angelika Bohn.
+• We’re reading Immer wieder Sascha by Angelika Bohn.
 Thanks to the author, we’re able to offer a free digital copy (EPUB format) to all participants.
 You’ll receive your download link via email after registering.

 Once you've received the e-book, you'll download an EPUB file and open it using your chosen e-reader app.